The Last Pilgrimage

 The Royal British Legion in Bayeux

 The Royal British Legion (in charge here as organizer) made a number of very big mistakes.
 First mistake was the absence of the National Standard of the NVA during the live broadcast worldwide of the commemoration of the NVA in presence of the HM Queen of the United Kingdom.
-I heard afterwards that this flag was refused because it was not present at the rehearsal!
+I heard afterward that this flag was refused because it was not present at the rehearsal!
 He was in Colleville-Montgomery for the NVA!
-A stupid reason for a Standard bearer who has carried the Standard for may years.
+A stupid reason for a Standard bearer who has carried the Standard for many years.
 The band was not at the rehearsal either because they were also in Colleville.
-And they played !
+And they played!

 Another amazing decision of the RBL was the fact that there were no chairs for the closest family of the veterans.
 They had to stand on a location from where they could not see anything of the commemorations for their loved ones.
 And this commemoration was the final parade for the Normandy Veterans and last chance they could witness it.
 The chairs had been allocated by the RBL to veterans from other conflicts e.g. Korean war and the Falklands war.
 Conflicts which were not remembered at this ceremony.